 Select which I/O type(s) to display.
 By default, sudoreplay will display the command's standard output, standard error and tty output.
-The filter argument is a comma-separated list, consisting of one or more of following: stdout, stderr, and ttyout.
+The filter argument is a comma-separated list, consisting of one or more of following: stdin, stdout, stderr, ttyin, and ttyout.